 It’s worth noting claims that embedded Microsoft Azure technology means the laptop will automatically optimise power management and processor/GPU settings by checking with the cloud to optimise for each application automatically.

-We also noted that the Windforce Infinity cooling technology – 5 heatpipes and two, 71-blade fans – made a slightly more audible swooshing sound when under load than rivals, but it wasn’t too distracting.
+We also noted that the Aorus 17G’s Windforce Infinity cooling technology – 5 heatpipes and two, 71-blade fans – made a slightly more audible swooshing sound when under load than rivals, but it wasn’t too distracting.

 On the left are two 3.5mm audio jacks for headphone and mic.
 Beside each is a USB-A 3.2 (Gen.1) port (a layout that’s useful for providing power to RGB gaming headsets).
 There’s also a UHS-II SD card reader and Gigabit Ethernet port.
 On the right is another USB-A 3.2 (Gen.1) port, a USB-C Thunderbolt 3 port, mini DP 1.4, HDMI 2.1 and the power socket.
 While there are some faster generations available, this is an impressive list.
-Inside there’s Wi-Fi 6 and Bluetooth 5.0.
+Inside the Aorus 17G there’s Wi-Fi 6 and Bluetooth 5.0.

 The aluminium construction makes it incredibly tough and it should easily manage being hauled from LAN to LAN.
 Gigabyte promises 7hrs of battery with the maxed-out, 99W unit inside and it actually exceeded this and lasted for an impressive 7hrs 19mins in PCMark 10’s Modern Office test.
-It’s not particularly light at 2.7KG but, for a tough, 17-inch laptop with mechanical keyboard, big battery and all the bells and whistles, it’s still a very portable, powerful computer.
+The Aorus 17G not particularly light at 2.7KG but, for a tough, 17-inch laptop with mechanical keyboard, big battery and all the bells and whistles, it’s still a very portable, powerful computer.

 Should you buy the Gigabyte Aorus 17G YC?